JDStraughan/jdstraughan.github.io/_posts/2014-11-09-a-geeks-guide-to-walt-disney-world.md

 ![Perfect Score on Buzz Lightyear's Spaceranger Spin](/img/post/disney-world-faq/perfect-score-buzz-lightyear-spin.jpg) *With a bit of practice and luck, you can achieve Galactic Hero status on Buzz Lightyear's Spaceranger Spin, like my wife and I did simultaneously on our last trip.*

 Tomorrowland is also the home to my personal favorite: The Carousel of Progress.
-This trip through the twentieth century debuted at the 1964 Word's Fair in New York.
+This trip through the twentieth century debuted at the 1964 Word's Fair in New York and opened in Florida in 1975.
 A showcase of progress, I consider this a living museum, and find it highly inspirational.
 If you catch my family on the ride, expect to hear us sing along as we look forward to a _Great Big Beautiful Tomorrow_.

 Adventureland's Pirates of the Caribbean is a family favorite, and a Dole Whip is welcome any time of year.
 If you have younger children with you The Jungle Cruise is a fun treat.
 A walk though the Swiss Family Treehouse offers great views and is a lot of fun, especially on a beautiful day.